-Currently, commercial or recreational fishermen who do not possess a valid federal commercial permit may sell CMP species that were harvested in the exclusive economic zone (EEZ) in compliance with the applicable recreational bag limits.
-The reason is that the current federal permits for king and Spanish mackerel are only permits to exceed the bag limit.
-Consequently, fish caught under the bag limit may be sold if the vessel has the appropriate state licenses.
-The councils are considering whether to require a valid federal commercial permit to sell CMP species harvested from the Gulf and Atlantic EEZ.
+Currently, fishermen who do not possess a valid federal commercial permit may sell CMP species that were harvested in the exclusive economic zone (EEZ) in compliance with the applicable recreational bag limits and other state laws.
+The Councils are considering whether to require a valid federal commercial permit to sell CMP species harvested from the Gulf and Atlantic EEZ.

 All fish from the EEZ that are sold are considered commercial harvest and count towards a species' commercial quota, whether or not the fisherman has a federal commercial permit.
 This includes fish caught during tournaments that are donated through a dealer.
 The Councils are concerned that harvest from trips by recreational fishermen may contribute significantly to the commercial quota and lead to early closures in the commercial sector of the fishery.
+The

-The Councils also concluded prohibiting sale of fish caught under the bag limit should improve the accuracy of data by eliminating "double counting" - harvest from a single trip counting towards both the commercial quota and recreational allocation.
+Councils also concluded prohibiting sale of fish caught under the bag limit should improve the accuracy of data by eliminating "double counting" - harvest from a single trip counting towards both the commercial quota and recreational allocation.
 This practice occurs when catches are reported through recreational surveys and through commercial trip tickets and logbooks.